AmberForrester/Portfolio/README.md

 <img src='' alt=''>

-<p align='center'>Unveil the journey of a developer who turns complex problems into elegant solutions.
+<p align='center'>Unveil your journey of a Developer who turns complex problems into elegant solutions.
 This portfolio is more than just a showcase—it's a testament to the power of passion, precision, and relentless curiosity.
 <br />
-<br /> Are you ready to be inspired? <br />
+<br /> Are you ready to be inspired?

 <a href='https://github.com/AmberForrester/Portfolio'><strong>Source Code »</strong></a>
 <br />